 Conversation Class

-The Conversation class is located at app/conversation.rb file.
+class is located at app/conversation.rb

 Every message that arrives and every reply sent can be handled and accessed via callbacks defined here and all the Contexts should inherit this class.